audioxide/data/data/posts/20181018-reviews-kurt-vile-bottle-it-in.md

   colours all this perfectly.
 Vile's explorations deserve an expansive setting, and they get one.
 week: 168
+blurb: The whole record has an easiness of manner, content to be the sonic backdrop for a wanderer with no particular destination in mind.
 ---
 author: André
 review: >-